 - Staff mentors – these mentors can be selected by the student.
 The mentor will arrange weekly meetings to work on the required need.

 - Student support officer 1 to 1 welfare checks as often as needed.

 - Designated safeguarding leads.
-Mrs Goodwin, Miss Murray and Mr Aitken Cooper.
+Mr Green, Mrs Goodwin, Miss Murray., Miss Bailey and Mrs Denny.
 There is a designated safeguarding office in the centre of the school.

 - School nurse- a NHS School Nurse from Essex Child and Family Wellbeing Service that offers a drop in session 1 lunchtime a week.

 - 38 mental health first aid/level 2 training (with 42 additional being trained currently.)
 These staff members are identifiable on posters, have an M sticker on their name badges and wear a green ribbon.

 - The Intervention Allocation team is made up of a representative from Student Support, Behaviour Support, a Head of Year, the SENCO and the principal DSL.
 The aim of the group is to provide early intervention for emerging needs.
 The group triage the referrals and signpost the referrer to appropriate intervention- ranging from behavioural support to counselling.
 The bespoke service means that each young person’s situation can be matched to the range of external services we work with.
 We have been expanding the services we work with to address the local context for our school- this means that we do not have waiting lists- but a carefully managed triage system.
 We have extended the service provision via liaison with local providers so that all referrals in can be accommodated.